Skip to main content

 When deciding on your routine, be sure to use a mix of free weight leg workouts.
 Leg workouts with dumbbells are crucial for promoting strength and stability, while workouts with barbells and medicine balls offer additional opportunities for free weight leg workouts.

-THE BEST LEG EXERCISES WITH WEIGHTS
+THE BEST LEG and lower body EXERCISES WITH WEIGHTS

 Once you know how to start a free weight routine, you can choose your preferred free weight leg workouts.
 This list of the 10 best leg exercises with free weights includes options for every fitness level.
 This article will do its best to describe the movements accurately, but make sure to ask a Team Member to review your form before trying each movement for the first time.